Florida’s Prescription Defense

 Our drug defense attorneys understand how to use important defenses such as the entrapment defense, the prescription drug defense, or the temporary possession for legal disposal.

-Our main office is located in downtown Tampa, FL, in Hillsborough County.
-We also have a second office in New Port Richey across from the courthouse at the West Pasco Judicial Center.
+Visit our main office in downtown Tampa, FL, in Hillsborough County.
+We have a second office in New Port Richey across from the courthouse at the West Pasco Judicial Center.
+We also have an office in Clearwater in Pinellas County, FL.

 Call (813) 250-0500 to speak with an attorney.